akzholio/akzholio/README.md

 - 👋 Hi, I’m @akzholio
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Data Engineering
-- 🌱 I’m currently learning NoSQL databases
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on some open source projects
+- 💞️ I’m looking to collaborate on some projects as a Data Engineer
 - 📫 How to reach me: @akzholio

 <!---